 With a keen interest in both computers and investigative work and a passion for teaching those around him, Josh Lemon is perfectly fit for his cybersecurity and incident response job and his role as a SANS instructor.
 In the years before cybersecurity roles were the norm, Josh started out building, managing, and securing large, complex computer networks and software systems.
-He worked in a variety of fields providing incident response, digital forensics, and penetration testing services to government, law enforcement, and the commercial sector before eventually taking on a full-time incident response role.
+He worked in various fields providing incident response, digital forensics, and penetration testing services to government, law enforcement, and the commercial sector before eventually taking on a full-time incident response role.
 "I took the chance and never looked back," he says.

 Before his current role, Josh was a Managing Director at Ankura, leading Ankura's APAC Digital Forensics and Incident Response practice where he assisted government and commercial clients with investigating sophisticated compromises, maturing their cyber defence and response programs and threat hunting for malicious adversaries.
 Josh has also been a Director at Salesforce.com in their international Salesforce Security Response Centre (SSRC).
 He led the Strategic Response and Research Unit responsible for looking at new cutting edge techniques for incident response at scale.
 He was also the CSIRT Manager for the Commonwealth Bank of Australia, where he built a team of advanced responders that investigated malicious security incidents for local and international operations.
-Before that, he worked as a Managing Consult for BAE Systems Applied Intelligence, where he was responsible for all technical cybersecurity services for the Asia Pacific region, including overseeing large and complex incident response and offensive security engagements.
+Before that, he worked as a Managing Consultant for BAE Systems Applied Intelligence, where he was responsible for all technical cybersecurity services for the Asia Pacific region, including overseeing large and complex incident response and offensive security engagements.